chauff/cse1500-web-transcripts/README.md

 ## Tutorial sessions

-We offer **6** optional tutorial sessions that are intended for students **without prior programming experience** - 3 covering web topics and 3 covering database topics.
+We offer optional tutorial sessions that are intended for students **without prior programming experience** - 3 cover web topics.
 Each tutorial demonstrates basic concepts through a set of short interactive exercises.
 These tutorials are meant to reinforce lecture content, they do not introduce novel concepts.

-The tutorials are given by [Assistant Prof. Julian Urbano](https://julian-urbano.info/) and Frank Mulder (teaching team CS).
 The following topics are covered:

 - Week 2.3: JavaScript
 - Week 2.4: Web application development in Node.js/Express
 - Week 2.5: Sample web technology exam questions
-- Week 2.7: Querying in SQL
-- Week 2.8: Querying in SQL II
-- Week 2.9: MongoDB / Neo4J

-Each tutorial is given three times a week.
-Check your timetable for your cluster's timeslot!

 ## Shared labs

-Starting in week 2.1, there will be shared labs - similar to the setup of Q1.
+Starting in week 2.1, there are shared labs.
 All three web assignments have been released at the start of the course, you can start working on them immediately.

 ## Interactive web technology exercises